The HESTA Fund ABN is 64 971 749 321.

 We give you the freedom to choose where your money is invested.
 That's because as your needs and goals change, your investment needs might change too.

-If you didn't choose an investment option when you joined HESTA, all your super was automatically invested in our MySuper-authorised default investment option, Core Pool.
+If you didn't choose an investment option when you joined HESTA, all your super was automatically invested in our MySuper-authorised default investment option, Balanced Growth.

-As well as Core Pool, you can choose from three other Ready-Made Investment Pools (Conservative Pool, Shares Plus and Eco Pool).
-You can also choose from Your Choice Asset Classes (Cash, Global Bonds, Property, Infrastructure, International Shares, Australian Shares, Private Equity).
+As well as Balanced Growth, you can choose from four other Ready-Made options (Conservative, Indexed Balanced Growth, Sustainable Growth and High Growth).
+You can also choose from Your Choice options (Cash and Term Deposits, Diversified Bonds, Property and Infrastructure, International Shares and Australian Shares).
 Or you can mix and match any combination.

 Read more about our super investment options here.